alexerlandsson/sass-extend/README.md

 Add `sass-extend` to your scss project and import the modules you want to use using `@use`, just like sass native modules.

+> If you are using native sass modules within the same namespace, use an alias for `sass-extend` to prevent namespace conflicts.

 ## Modules

 These are the modules included in `sass-extend`.